buddhist-uni/buddhist-uni.github.io/_tags/function.md

 big_image: https://upload.wikimedia.org/wikipedia/commons/c/c5/Lotus_in_a_Pond.jpg
 ---

-The transformational purpose of Buddhist practice.
+The transformational purpose of taking on the Buddha's education system.